 Most homeowners insurance companies will cover log and timber homes, however your rates to be higher than the average home insurance premium.
-Insurance companies consider log homes to be riskier to insure due to their expensive building materials and their isolated locations.
+Insurance companies consider log cabins to be riskier to insure due to their expensive building materials and their isolated locations.
 If your cabin is a secondary home, you should make sure to tell your insurance company — your insurer may have grounds to cancel your coverage if you don’t disclose this information.

 Below are the coverage components of a standard homeowners policy:

-Dwelling coverage - Covers your home from perils like fire, windstorm, hail, theft, and vandalism.
+Dwelling coverage: Covers your home from perils like fire, windstorm, hail, theft, and vandalism.
 You should have enough dwelling coverage to fully rebuild your cabin from the ground up

-Other structures coverage - Protects other structures on your property, like a shed or detached garage, from property damage
+Other structures coverage: Protects other structures on your property, like a shed or detached garage, from property damage

-Personal property coverage - Helps pay to repair or replace personal property damaged by a covered peril.
+Personal property coverage: Helps pay to repair or replace personal property damaged by a covered peril.
 Also protects your belongings from theft, both on and off your property

-Loss of use coverage - Pays for additional living expenses if your log cabin becomes uninhabitable due to a covered loss
+Loss of use coverage: Pays for additional living expenses if your log cabin becomes uninhabitable due to a covered loss

-Liability coverage - Covers legal and medical expenses in the event you’re found at fault for property damage or bodily injury
+Liability coverage: Covers legal and medical expenses in the event you’re found at fault for property damage or bodily injury

-Medical expenses coverage - Helps pay for the medical expenses for minor injuries if a guest is hurt in your home
+Medical expenses coverage: Helps pay for the medical expenses for minor injuries if a guest is hurt in your home

 There are several factors specific to log homes that can impact your home insurance rates.
 Below are a few of those.